 should also consider having a cost estimate of repairs done for the

 project.
-For commercial sites this is usually $250 and up, and an extra cost to the inspection, but well worth it!
-I have had several clients save ten's of thousands of dollars on their purchases by doing this.
+For commercial sites this is usually $400 and up, and an extra cost to the inspection, but well worth it!
+I have had several clients who have saved ten's of thousands of dollars on their purchases by doing this.
 The estimate

 Another consideration is EMR or Electro-Magnetic-Radiation issues.
 On some inspections it is a good idea to measure and record current levels of electric, magnetic and Radio Frequency radiation, especially in apartment and condo dwellings which have cell towers built on the top.